-Here are a few general tips for setting off your block quotation—to be sure you are handling block quotes correctly in papers for different academic disciplines, check the index of the citation style guide you are using:
+Be sure you are handling block quotes correctly in papers for different academic disciplines–check the index of the citation style guide you are using.
+Here are a few general tips for setting off your block quotations:

 So, using the above example from John Adams, here’s how you might include a block quotation:

 It can be confusing when you start combining quotation marks with other punctuation marks.
 You should consult a style manual for complicated situations, but the following two rules apply to most cases: